Is instability near a black hole key for "thermalization'' of its horizon?: Thermalization from ``horizon as a scrambler''

 Using the form for $\hat{H}$ from the first equality of (\ref{2}) and the commutator $[\hat{x},\hat{p}]=i\hbar$ in (\ref{27}) one finds $\hat{x}(t) = \hat{x}(0)e^{\kappa t}$.
 Hence the OTOC is given by

 where we have used the fact that $\ket{}$ is a normalised state.
 Note that OTOC increases exponentially with time.
+Since $xp$ Hamiltonian represents inverted harmonic oscillator (IHO) in a new set of canonical variables, the above result can also be extracted from OTOC calculated in \cite{Bhattacharyya:2020art} for IHO.
 This shows that BH horizon acts as scrambler and the sensitivity is controlled by Lyapunov exponent $\lambda_L=\kappa$.
 In this context it may be mentioned that in a many body system the upper limit of $\lambda_L$ is controlled by the system's temperature \cite{Maldacena:2015waa}: $\lambda_L\leq (2\pi T)/\hbar$.
 In this case the dual BH geometry incorporates temperature, given by the saturation value.
 This led to conjecture that the system with positive $\lambda_L$ incorporates temperature in the semi-classical regime \cite{Morita:2019bfr}.
 Therefore our above analysis provides the concept of temperature which is again given by (\ref{T}).
 It shows that the horizon acts as scrambler on the particle motion and consequently generates temperature at the quantum (semi-classical) level.
 We feel that such feature of horizon is responsible to perceive BH as a thermal object.

 This scrambling leads to the distribution of the system information among all possible eigenstates of it.
 After certain time scale, known as scrambling time, the distribution will be such that the average value of any observable is always near to the thermal equilibrium (microcanonical ensamble average) value.
-This sometimes known as quantum ergodicity \cite{DAlessio:2016rwt}.
+This sometimes known as quantum ergodicity.
 This is the main reason why the horizon incorporates thermality.
 We will shortly discuss this more elaborately.
 The time scale is determined by setting $A(t)\sim\mathcal{O}(1)$.
 From (\ref{29}) we find the scrambling time as

 This is sometime called as Ehrenfest time.
 Classical to quantum correspondence principle tells that $t_*\rightarrow\infty$ as $\hbar\rightarrow 0$.
 This is because to obtain classical ergodicity one needs to wait for sufficiently long time.
 This is exactly happening for the above one as well and hence our predicted scrambling time is consistent with the well celebrated correspondence principle.
 Now for Schwarzschild BH we have $\kappa=1/(4M)$, where $M$ is the mass of BH and so $t_*\sim M\ln\hbar$.
 The above can also be expressed in terms of $T$ as $t_* \sim \frac{\hbar}{2\pi T}\ln\hbar$.